hashicorp/nomad/website/source/docs/agent/telemetry.html.md

 Telemetry information can be streamed to both [statsite](https://github.com/armon/statsite) as well as statsd based on providing the appropriate configuration options.

+To configure the telemetry output please see the [agent configuration](/docs/agent/config.html#telemetry_config).

 Below is sample output of a telemetry dump:

 ```text